Coal News We love to talk!

 RIL’s twin refineries at Jamnagar have processed over 150 grades of crude till date and new initiatives were launched in 2016-17 to enhance flexibility and enable them to process crude with even heavier and higher contaminant content.

-- Reliance demands freeing of gas pricing Read more
+- Oil Ministry proposes rostering of KG-D6 gas Read more